-Level 2\ and Level 3\ are the equivalent of Level 2 or Level 3 but these officials are qualified in 1 or 2 events.
 Level 1 Judges will be subject to periodic re-evaluation and or testing by peers in order to retain their qualifications.
-The test will be prepared and taken under World Waterski Council supervision.
+The test will be prepared and taken under Confederation supervision.
 If they do not 'pass' re-evaluation, they are automatically downgraded to Level 2.
-As there is generally only one Scorer and one Homologator at a competition, standards need to be stringent.
-Homologators at "CP", Pro and Titled Events must be Level 1.
-Scorers must be Level 1 at Titled Events and minimum Level 2 at "CP" and Pro events.